Where to stay in Melbourne – Best areas for families, couples and fun. And what to avoid

 St Kilda has been forever the beach area of Melbourne, the place to be during the hot days of summer.

-Let’s be straight here.
-I live in St Kilda however I would not recommend it in winter time, unless you like that nostalgic walks along the beach and the pier looking for penguins (yes, they are still there).
+I live in St Kilda however I would not recommend it in wintertime unless you like that nostalgic walks along the beach and the pier looking for penguins (yes, they are still there).

-Winter time is a bit empty and dead, super quiet too which makes it the perfect place to be if you are after a relaxed time of course.
+Wintertime is a bit empty and dead, super quiet too which makes it the perfect place to be if you are after a relaxed time of course.

 St Kilda becomes the place to be, especially with the hot nights when you see people at the beach till midnight, swimming and having fun.

 The tram #96 in 10-15minutes will take you to Southern Cross station and the tram #16 will take you to Federation Square in 15-20 minutes.

 There are not as many accommodation options in St Kilda as in the CBD area.
 They are mostly concentrated around Fitzroy Street and the Esplanade.

-But just walk up or down the beach few hundred meters and you can find other spots with much less people.
+But just walk up or down the beach a few hundred meters and you can find other spots with much fewer people.

-On Sunday you can experience the ever popular St Kilda market.
+On Sunday you can experience the ever-popular St Kilda market.
 I live meters from there however I never get tired to visit it.